BrianJr03/myContacts/README.md

     - This card contains a `photo`, `name` and `description` of the user.
     - These values can be updated in the `Update Info Dialog`.

-- Phone Calls / SMS
+- Phone Calls / SMS / Email
-  - After clicking on a contact card, the user can reach the contact either via direct `phone call` or `SMS`.
+  - After clicking on a contact card, the user can reach the contact either via direct `phone call`, `SMS` or `email`.
   - If there are no maching contacts after search, a user can Call or SMS the query if it's a phone number.

 - Clean Architecture